Last updated: January 14, 2021

 Optum has temporarily expanded our policies around telehealth services to make it easier for UnitedHealthcare members to connect with their behavioral health provider during the COVID-19 public health emergency.
 Optum has waived the Centers for Medicare and Medicaid’s (CMS) originating site restriction and extended the expansion of telehealth access for UnitedHealthcare Medicare Advantage, Medicaid and commercial members in accordance with the timeframes shown below:

 Commercial Membership: This policy change is effective through February 28, 2021 for in-network providers.
 For out-of-network providers, this policy change was applicable through July 24, 2020.

 Medicare Advantage Membership: This change in policy is effective as follows:

-For out-of-network providers, through the national public health emergency period, currently in effect through October 22, 2020
+For in-network providers and out-of-network providers through the national public health emergency period, currently in effect through April 20, 2021

 Medicaid Membership: State Medicaid guidance/mandates apply.
 If no mandate was issued, the expanded policy was applicable through June 17, 2020.

 Links to other Health Plan COVID-19 sites can be found here.

 - Maintain substantially similar program structure and duration of services delivered in a virtual setting as offered through in-person services